 Learning how to aim a pistol is one of the skills you will require when you buy your first firearm.
 It requires attention to detail, regular practice, and knowing the key elements needed to aim a handgun accurately including how to adjust pistol sights.

 Why is accuracy with a pistol important?
 If you will not be able to shoot your target, you will not be able to take full advantage of your ammunition and gun.
 Also, learning how to aim a gun will help you stop a threat in time plus avoid accidental shooting.
+As explained in this post, pistol shooting drills can help you a lot, not just with aiming.

 In this article, you will learn shooting tips such as how to aim a handgun the right way.
+In case you still haven't figured out what gun you should choose, a pistol or revolver, go through this text.

 You will also learn all aiming essentials such as how to aim with your dominant eye, proper handgun grip, aligning the front and back sights, how to determine your sight picture, how to aim with iron sights, just to mention a few.